 Mature Asian elephants measure in at 2.75 metres in height and four tons in weight.
 The females of both species are slightly shorter and lighter.
 When you stand before an elephant it’s difficult to appreciate three tons from four tons – they just look enormous. 🙂

 African forest elephants are considerably smaller.
-For example, fully grown elephants in the Congo Basin may only weight one ton.
+For example, fully grown elephants in the Congo Basin may only weigh one ton.

 These are average heights and weights so it’s hard to distinguish the species purely on size.
 There are far more telling signs.